top of page

 Each group is 10 consecutive weeks in duration.
 When there is a missed week due to scheduling conflicts with holidays and other special circumstances, it will be noted in the registration description.

-Where are the meetings located?
 Alden Mental Health Counseling on Broadway in Alden, NY, just outside of Lancaster.

 Are drop-ins allowed to participate?